Introduction: Fixing the Mac Lilypad USB Serial Port/Driver Issue

 - Many Micro-USB cables only transmit power.
 These cables will not allow your LP to connect with your computer and vice versa!
 Use a reliable, tested DATA cable!

 - None of the above cables work for my LP.
 The short white and black ones are power-only Micro-UBS cables.
-Useless for this purpose.
+They do not transport data effectively, if at all.
 The long grey one is a data cable which syncs data with my cell phone, but surprisingly cannot sync with my LP.
-Which is why you need to try multiple data cables.
+This is why you need to try multiple data cables.

 - When using a power cable with your LP you will see a light (usually only one), but you will get a port error with cables that can't support data.
 See the two pictures for examples of a screen with port errors in both the menu and terminal.
 Using power-only Micro-USB cables isn't the only issue that causes this error, but it's a common one.

-- Two lights can be an indication that the Lilypad is syncing, but this is far from always true.
+- Two lights can be an indication that the LP is syncing, but this is far from always true.

 Step 6: This Cable Works!

-The above cable, a Samsung Micro-USB data cable, was the only cable in my collection that worked for my LP USB.
+The above cable, a Samsung Micro-USB data cable, was the only cable in my collection that worked for my LP.
 I've included pictures showing the model number if you want to try and order this cable and see if it works for you.

-After finding a cable that works I made sure to mark it with silvery paint and I now keep it with my LPs.
-You might want to similarly tag your cable when you find one that works.
+After finding a cable that worked, I made sure to mark it with silvery paint and keep it with my LPs.
+You might want to similarly tag your tested/preferred cable.

-Step 7: Did a Correct Cable Fix the Issue?
+Step 7: Did a Valid Cable Fix the Issue?

-- If you have the correct cable you will see the port listed as shown in the screenshot here.
+- If you have the correct cable you should see the port listed, as shown in the terminal screenshot.
 This is GOOD.
 Your LP should now be working. :D

-- If you have a data enabled cable and you're still getting errors you can next try pressing the reset button on your LP. by finding the little brass button I'm pointing to on the board and pressing it Once and holding down for a few seconds.
+- If you're still seeing an error—and you're certain you're using a proper data cable—you can next try pressing the reset button on your LP by finding the little brass button I'm pointing to in the photo.
+Press it Once and hold down for a few seconds.

 - You can also try pressing the reset button TWICE in quick succession, which will initiate the bootloader.